cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * myFilesAMTlist[].add(  amt.node = AMTgraphRelaySync(relay, peerID, fileAMTroot, selector))
 Account operation
 * hamt_update(`Tsender`Balance,`Tsender`Balance-txfee);

-6. Put new generated states into  cbor block, database.add `ChainID`ContractResultStateRoot = hamt_node.hamt_put(cbor); // this is the  return to requestor for future state prediction, it is a block.cid
+10. Put new generated states into  cbor block, database.add `ChainID`ContractResultStateRoot = hamt_node.hamt_put(cbor); // this is the  return to requestor for future state prediction, it is a block.cid.

----
-7. random walk until connect to a next chainID relay randomly request a PeerList[`ChainID`][] for the future receipt state

-graphRelaySync( Relay, peerID, chainID, null, selector(field:=`ChainID`contractJSON));

-8. mining by following the most difficult chain: if received `ChainID`ContractResultStateRoot/`ChainID`contractJSON shows a more difficult chain than `ChainID`SafetyContractResultStateRoot/`ChainID`contractJSON/`difficulty`, then verify this chain's transactions for ONEWEEK range. in the verify process, it needs to add all db variables, hamt and amt trie. for some Key value, it will need graphRelaySync to get data from the new root supplying peer. if not be able to find a more difficult chain than current "difficulty" for 5 minutes, then assume verifiation successful, to generate a new state on own last block.

-9. If verification succesful, database_update(`ChainID`SafetyContractResultStateRoot, `ChainID`ContractResultStateRoot), go to step (1) to get a new ChainID state prediction; Else go to step (7)
+go to step (1) to get a new ChainID state prediction.
 ```
 ## C. File Downloader - nonconcurrency design // ipfs layer
 For saving mobile phone resources, we adopt non-concurrrency execution.
 Starting from a to-be downloaded myDownloadQue[] map.